tylerstraub/lemonade/docs/server/server_integration.md

 ```bash
 lemonade-server serve --no-tray
 ```

+The server can also read its host, port, log level, Llama.cpp backend, and context size from environment variables.
+Set `LEMONADE_HOST`, `LEMONADE_PORT`, `LEMONADE_LOG_LEVEL`, `LEMONADE_LLAMACPP`, or `LEMONADE_CTX_SIZE` before launching `lemonade-server` to override the default settings without editing the startup script.

 You can also run the server as a background process using a subprocess or any preferred method.